 • Banking, securities and investor issues

-• Commercial disputes, including non-competition agreements, shareholder contests and “business divorces”
+• Commercial disputes, including noncompetition agreements, shareholder contests and “business divorces”

 • Employment and labor disputes

-• Insurance coverage disputes
+• Insurance coverage issues

 • Legal and medical malpractice